 Maybe you still love sports but collect autographs and other sports memorabilia instead of cards and were hoping to use the proceeds of your old cards on something else.
 Unfortunately, many baseball and other sports cards from the 1980s and 90s were printed in such high quantity to meet consumer demand that there aren’t very many buyers out there.
 If the bulk of your collection dates anywhere from the mid-1980s through the early 90s, you may have to simply sell them at a garage sale and take what you can get…even if it’s only a few dollars.
 Here are some other options that might work for those, too.

-Higher end rookie cards of Ken Griffey Jr., Frank Thomas, Derek Jeter and a couple of other high-profile players may have some value—but unless you get them graded by a company like Professional Sports Authenticator (PSA) Beckett (BGS) or Sportscard Guaranty (SGC) and are fortunate enough to score a 9 or 10, it may not be worth it.
+Higher end rookie cards of Ken Griffey Jr., Frank Thomas, Derek Jeter, Mike Trout, Michael Jordan and a few other marquee players may have some value—but unless you get them graded by a company like Professional Sports Authenticator (PSA) Beckett (BGS) or Sportscard Guaranty (SGC) and are fortunate enough to score a 9 or 10, it may not be worth it.
 Again, seeking out other cards that have sold is a good way to get some idea of what they go for.

 Other Do-It-Yourself Selling Outlets